clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Graph

-The [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ is useful for visualizing the relationships between all of the CAs and Bridges in the FPKI ecosystem.
-The Graph also shows you how each CA certificate is linked to the Root, COMMON.<!--I don't see the COMMON linkage in the Graph.-->
+The [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ is useful tool for visualizing the relationships between all of the CAs and Bridges in the FPKI ecosystem.
+The Graph also shows you how each CA certificate is linked to the Root, COMMON.<!--Sometimes you have to click on more than one dot to get to the COMMON linkage.-->

-* Click on any dot in the FPKI Graph to see a CA's inbound and outbound relationships.
+Click on any dot in the FPKI Graph to see a CA's inbound and outbound relationships.

 ## FPKI Crawler Outputs